Sungai Penuh: Administrative districts

-Notes: (a) including two kelurahan - the towns of Pasar Sungai Penuh and Sungai Penuh. (b) except the town of Pasar Sungai Penuh, which has a post code of 37113.
+Notes: (a) including the two kelurahan of Pasar Sungai Penuh and Sungai Penuh. (b) except for the kelurahan of Pasar Sungai Penuh, which has a post code of 37113.

-(c) The 2010 population of these new districts are included with that of Sungai Penuh District, from which they were cut out in 2013.
+(c) the 2010 population of these new districts are included with that of Sungai Penuh District, from which they were cut out in 2013.

-(d) includes the town (kelurahan) of Pondok Tinggi. (e) except the town of Pondok Tinggi, which has a post code of 37114.
+(d) includes the kelurahan of Pondok Tinggi. (e) except the kelurahan of Pondok Tinggi, which has a post code of 37114.

-(f) includes the town (kelurahan) of Dusun Baru. (g) except the town of Dusun Baru, which has a post code of 37112.
+(f) includes the kelurahan of Dusun Baru. (g) except the kelurahan of Dusun Baru, which has a post code of 37112.

-(h) The 2010 population of Koto Baru District is included with that of Pesisir Bukit District, from which it was cut out in 2013.
+(h) the 2010 population of Koto Baru District is included with that of Pesisir Bukit District, from which it was cut out in 2013.

+Education

+The city is home to 55 registered kindergartens, 85 elementary schools, 20 junior high schools, nine senior high schools, as well as five vocational high schools and six tertiary education institutions.
+The largest of the tertiary education institution in the city is the Kerinci State Islamic Institute, which is a public institution and teach both secular and religious studies and hosts more than 5,000 students as of 2024.
+Other tertiary institutions, such as Sakti Alam Kerinci Economic College, are private.